 Who manages the urban forest?
 What do they manage?
 City of Port Moody Manages trees and forests along streets, in parks, in riparian areas, and on other City property.
 The City's bylaws also regulate the removal and replacement of trees on private property.
-First Nations Port Moody is the ancestral and unceded homelands of the k ^w ik ^w əλ̈́əm (Kwikwetlem), səlilwətał (Tsleil-Waututh), x ^w məθk ^w əÿəm (Musqueam), Skwxwú7mesh (Squamish), ġic̈əy̆ (Katzie), q' ^w a:'n λ̃'əṅ (Kwantlen), qiqéyt (Qayqayt), and Stó:lō (Sto:lo) Peoples .
+First Nations Port Moody is the ancestral and unceded homelands of the kwikwaλam (Kwikwetlem), səlilwəta+ (Tsleil-Waututh), xwməθkwayam (Musqueam), Skwxwú7mesh (Squamish), qidəy (Katzie), q'wa:n λ'an (Kwantlen), qiqéyt (Qayqayt), and Stó:lō (Sto:lo) Peoples .
 Colonial settlement disturbed traditional land management by Indigenous peoples, who seek to reclaim and continue their land-based practices in forests.
 Province of British Columbia Regulates watercourses and their riparian areas, including setting standards for the protection of riparian vegetation.
 The province also monitors forest health, provincial wildlife and habitat regulations, and is responsible for climate adaptation programs in the native forest landscape.
 Government of Canada Provides funding for climate adaptation and mitigation and regulates invasive pests, plants, and diseases.
 Federal legislation establishes protections for some wildlife and habitats through acts of parliament like the Species at Risk Act and Migratory Birds Convention Act.
-Metro Vancouver Manages forests in təmtəmíx ^w tən/Belcarra (and other) regional parks.
-Metro Vancouver also provides urban forestry and green infrastructure resources to member municipalities and works to monitor and protect the region's biodiversity and natural heritage.
+Metro Vancouver Protects forests and other ecosystems in təmtəmíx tən/Belcarra and other regional parks, and provides opportunities for people to connect with nature.
+In addition, Metro Vancouver regularly tracks tree canopy cover across the region and creates urban forestry and green infrastructure resources to support member jurisdictions.
 Residents/landowners & industry Manage trees and forests on private property.
 Residents also advocate for, benefit from and participate in stewardship of trees and forests on city property through committees, community organizations, and as individuals.
 Community organizations Many organizations steward pieces of Port Moody's urban forest, often conducting education, advocacy, and fundraising to secure urban forest goals.
 BC Hydro and Fortis Utilities prune branches and remove trees where their assets are disrupted.
-BC Hydro provides funding to support forest enhancement initiatives to non- profit and non-governmental organizations.
+BC Hydro provides funding to support forest enhancement initiatives to non-profit and non-governmental organizations.
 Private industry arborists and landscape companies Provide consulting services including tree planting and installation, pruning, assessments, health care, and removal across the community forest Universities Platforms for education and research on urban and traditional forestry in many areas.
 Also offer co-op programs to provide students with experience in practical workplace settings, such as city parks departments.
 UBC, SFU, Douglas College, and BCIT are some of the institutions the City of Port Moody works with.